Mabast1/Mabast1/README.md

 ##### NOW

 - ✨ Designed & developed last [STEAM On Demand℠](https://steamondemand.org) website & platform;
-- 🏫 Currently working on some fun projects for the education sector
+- 🏫 Currently working on some fun projects for the education sector;
-- 🏒 Playing lots of hockey on my free time
+- 🏒 Playing lots of hockey on my free time;

 ##### BIO